 - by choosing pump and laser wavelength so as to obtain a small quantum defect

 - by cryogenic cooling of the gain medium (→ cryogenic lasers), which substantially improves several parameters with an influence on thermal lensing

 - by optimizing the shape of the pump beam

 - by optimizing the geometry of the laser head, e.g. by longitudinal heat removal in a thin-disk laser, or by using a composite laser crystal

 - by using a waveguide structure for the gain medium; e.g., fiber lasers are largely immune to thermal lensing effects except at very high (multi-kilowatt) output power levels.

 If lensing effects occur and different locations in a resonator, their effects do not necessarily add up, depending on how the lenses are distributed; they may even partially cancel each other.

 Thermal Lensing Outside of a Laser

-Thermal lensing can also be significant outside a laser resonator when a laser beam with high average power is sent through a transparent optical device such as a lens, a beam splitter or a protection window.
+Thermal lensing can also be significant outside a laser resonator when a laser beam with high average power is sent through a transparent optical device such as a lens, a beam splitter or a protection window, or a Faraday isolator.
 As a result, the position of a focus behind such an element may depend on the optical power level.
 This can happen e.g. in high power laser cutting heads.